Computer-controlled temperature, light and humidity levels create 16 different growing environments.

 - Anticipatory computer controlled weather and temperature reacting system by Argus Controls

-- Open roof allows escape of hot air so interior air is never warmer than exterior air
+- Open roof allows escape of hot air so that in warmer months, interior air stays cooler than exterior air

 - Heated through economical radiant floor heating system